26/10/2018 0 Comments

 Asbestos can be found in many places, and new homes are no exception.
 However, homes that were built prior to 1980 usually are more prone to asbestos presence.
 Places like ceiling tiles, older floor tiles, flashing and roof shingles, insulation, siding, pipe cement, or even joint compound in between sheetrock can contain traces of asbestos.

-Vermiculite attic insulation which has been contaminated with asbestos may also be present in certain homes.
-Until August 31st, 2009, you were able to file Canadian claims regarding Zonolite related property damages, but this is no longer a possibility.
+Vermiculite attic insulation, which has been contaminated with asbestos, may also be present in certain homes.
+Until August 31st, 2009, you were able to file Canadian claims regarding Zonolite® related property damages, but this is no longer a possibility.

 When it is released into the air, asbestos becomes very hazardous.
-Homes and buildings which contain asbestos are at risk of releasing asbestos fibers into the air.
+Homes and buildings which contain asbestos are at risk of releasing asbestos fibres into the air.
 For example, when insulation becomes old and starts to deteriorate around pipes, boilers, and furnaces, it can release asbestos particles into the air.
-When we drill into ceilings or when we patch damaged walls, we can cause asbestos fibers to go airborne and become a danger to us and everyone around us.
+When we drill into ceilings or when we patch damaged walls, we can cause asbestos fibres to go airborne and become a danger to us and everyone around us.
 Even something as simple as turning on a ceiling fan or moving draperies around can spread asbestos dust.

 Ways You Can Check Your Home for Asbestos

-Although it is a good idea to do visual inspections frequently, most of the time this is not enough to deem your home asbestos free.
+Although it is a good idea to do visual inspections frequently, most of the time this is not enough to deem your home asbestos-free.
 A better idea is to sample different locations of your home and send the samples in to a certified lab for inspection and analysis.